 The full recipe with measurements is in the recipe card below.

-Add lamb or mutton, water, and salt to an Instant Pot or Pressure Cooker.
-I recommend cooking the gosht at high pressure for 30 minutes if you’re at low elevation and 1 hour for those at a higher elevation.
+Step 1: Add lamb or mutton, water, and salt to an Instant Pot or Pressure Cooker.
+Cook at manual high pressure for 30 minutes if you’re at low elevation and 1 hour for those at a higher elevation.

-Garnish with fresh ginger and cilantro, and serve with naan or Basmati Rice.
+Step 7: Garnish with fresh ginger and cilantro, and serve with naan or basmati rice.

 CAN I MAKE GOAT KARAHI ON THE STOVETOP?

-- Warm 1/4 cup of ghee in a heavy-bottomed pan over medium-low heat.
+- Warm 1/4 cup of the ghee in a heavy-bottomed pan over medium-low heat.
 Add cumin seeds and green chilies.
-Cook until they begin sputtering.

-- Increase the heat to medium-high, add the remaining ghee, and stir in the goat.
-Continue to fry until the color of the goat changes.
+- Increase the heat to medium-high, add more ghee, and stir in the goat; continue frying until the color changes.

 - Stir in the ginger and garlic, and cook for about 2 minutes.

-- Let the karahi cook for about 1 hour; stir frequently to ensure nothing sticks to the bottom of the pan.
-At the 1 hour mark, check the goat for tenderness, by attempting to separate the meat from the bone using a fork.
-The goat should easily pull.
-If not, allow the meat to simmer until it reaches the desired tenderness.
+- Cook for one hour; stir it frequently to ensure nothing sticks to the bottom of the pan.
+Check the goat for tenderness at the one-hour mark by attempting to separate the meat from the bone using a fork.
+It should easily pull apart; if not, simmer until the goat reaches the desired tenderness.

 - Garnish with fresh ginger, cilantro, and green chilies.

-- Like our Bhuna Gosht recipe, the cooking technique to make karahi is one called bhuna, which is the process of cooking over high heat until the ghee or oil separates.
-That doesn’t necessarily work with goat or lamb since they require longer cooking time to become tender.
-For that reason, I pressure cook the goat followed by a braise with low heat, allowing the ingredients to incorporate.
-If you don’t have an Instant Pot or pressure cooker, I included instructions for how you can slow cook the bone-in lamb or mutton on the stovetop.
+- Similar to bhuna gosht, karahi involves a cooking technique called bhuna, or cooking over high heat until the ghee or oil separates.
+However, this technique may not be effective for goat or lamb, as these meats require longer cooking times to become tender.
+To overcome this, I recommend pressure-cooking the goat first, followed by a low-heat braise to help the ingredients meld together.
+If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in lamb or mutton.

-- Remove the meat from the Instant Pot or pressure cooker and check for tenderness by attempting to separate the meat from the bone using a fork.
-If the goat is not pull-apart tender, simmer until it reaches the desired tenderness.
-If it’s tender, simmer for 10-15 minutes until it combines with the masala.
+- Remove the goat from the Instant Pot or pressure cooker and check for tenderness by attempting to separate the meat from the bone with a fork.
+If it’s not tender enough, continue simmering until it reaches the desired tenderness.
+If it’s tender, simmer for an additional 10-15 minutes to allow it to combine with the masala.

 - Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
 If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
 Return the goat once it reduces.